lukechampine/us/renter/formats.md

 the file; a 1 TB contract requires 8 MB of Merkle roots.)

 The format also contains a "compressed" set of the sector Merkle roots, known as the Merkle *stack*.
-This size of this set is logarathmic with respect to the full set, yet it can still recalculate the contract Merkle root when a new sector is uploaded.
+This size of this set is logarithmic with respect to the full set, yet it can still recalculate the contract Merkle root when a new sector is uploaded.
 Thus, the stack serves to greatly reduce the I/O required when loading a contract file: only a single 4 KiB read is necessary, regardless